 St. Louis County Environmental Services works to maintain State of Minnesota Select Committee on Recycling and the Environment (SCORE) recycling levels at or above 50% of the total waste stream.
 The Environmental Services Department has received funding from the State of Minnesota for recycling programs through this fund.
 SCORE funds are generated through the State Solid Waste Management tax on garbage disposal.
 SCORE recycling tonnages are calculated annually.
 The mandated rate to receive SCORE funding for non-metro counties is 35%; the Department goal is 50% or higher.

-Current Performance: 51.06%
+Current Performance: 54.55% (vs. 51.06% in 2018)

 SCORE Recycling Percentages